-The Victorian Multicultural Commission (VMC) invites all interested people, including emerging and established filmmakers, to submit films for consideration for inclusion in the Multicultural Film Festival 2021.
+The Victorian Multicultural Commission (VMC) in association with Swinburne University of Technology invites all interested people, including emerging and established filmmakers, to submit films for consideration for inclusion in the Multicultural Film Festival 2021.

 Australia is a vibrant, multicultural country.
 We are home to the world’s oldest continuous cultures, as well as Australians who identify with more than 270 ancestries.
 The Multicultural Film Festival is a celebration of this distinction and difference.